logzio/logz-docs/_source/logzio_collections/_log-sources/s3-hook.md

 ##### Send logs

 That's it.
 Your function is configured.
-Once you'll upload new files to your bucket, it will trigger the function, and the logs will be sent to your Logz.io account.
+Once you upload new files to your bucket, it will trigger the function, and the logs will be sent to your Logz.io account.

 </div>
 <!-- tab:end -->